 - Ton of free tutorials on internet.

-- Free till you make money on games.
+- Free till you start making money on selling games.

 - Easy usage thanks to objects and components.

-For now, even if someone truly hates Unity, he can’t say its a bad engine because there’s not much serious competition around.
+Even if someone truly hates Unity, he can’t say its a bad engine because it doesn’t have many competitors, so relatively it scores very high in engine hierarchy.

 Unity isn’t completely free.
-If you want a 100$ free 2D & 3D game engine then check out Godot.
-But it’s nowhere as developed or as huge as Unity is so have that in mind – it’s terrible for beginners because whenever we encounter a problem – we won’t find any solution in internet.
+If you want a 100% free 2D-3D game engine then check out Godot.
+But it’s not as developed as Unity is so have that in mind, as it may lack some features.
+It’s also terrible for beginners because whenever we encounter a problem – we won’t find any solution in internet.
 So how free Unity really is?

 Anybody can buy Unity Pro regardless of his or her yearly income.
 The licensing restrictions only state that any company or incorporated entity (note: does not include individuals) whose business income (turnover) is more than US$100K per year must use Unity Pro and cannot use the Unity Free.

-So as long as you don’t earn more than $100000 yearly which is about $8000 monthly in total (from your games and products that were made in Unity), you don’t have to pay and can use free license/version.
+So as long as you don’t earn more than $100000 yearly which is about $8000 monthly in total from your made-in-Unity games and products, you don’t have to pay and can use free version of editor.

-If you however earn over $100000 yearly from products made in Unity then you have to buy Unity Pro, which costs $125 monthly.
-So Unity really seems like free unless you plan to make ton of money.
+If you however earn over $100000 yearly from products made in Unity then you have to buy Unity Pro, which at the moment costs $125 monthly.
+So Unity really seems like free, and even if you exceed the limit, the monthly fee will still be small relatively to what you will earn monthly.

-But will you?
+But will you exceed the requirements of free plan?
 A lot of people switch to Godot hoping they will never have to pay any fees, but they don’t make any money at all and this factor loses its importance.
+They don’t pay fees, but they pay with compromising on engine quality.

 Jokes aside, Unity will never be open source because they want to “stay in the business tomorrow” as they openly stated: